mk-elbaz/CallBackCats-SEProject/README.md

 # mernnnnnn

-The abbove pictures were for the planned UI but due to time we couldn't implement them.
+The above pictures were for the planned UI but due to time we couldn't implement them.

 //please install the extention before running and enable CORS https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en